 University of Massachusetts Dartmouth, Southern New England School of Law

-Cost of Living: 2% Lower than the National Average; 32% Lower than the State Average
+Cost of Living: 27.9% Higher than the National Average; 11.1% Lower than the State Average

-Situated beside the bay in the southernmost part of the state is Dartmouth, home to two notable colleges and the lowest cost of living of any college town in Massachusetts.
+Situated beside the bay in the southernmost part of the state is Dartmouth, home to two notable colleges.
 The 352-year old town is quiet and tranquil.
 A lively fishing and boating industry still thrives here, while the several working vineyards in the area are all part of the Coastal Wine Tour.
-Despite the local agricultural industries, food prices are slightly higher than the national average, as are costs for utilities, transportation, and healthcare.
-Housing, however, is a totally different story, with average rental and sale prices coming in at only half of the national average.
+Despite the local agricultural industries, food prices are slightly higher than the national average, as are costs for utilities, transportation, and entertainment.
+Housing, however, is a totally different story, with average rental and sale prices coming in at almost double the national average.

 Bridgewater State University

 Situated nearly halfway between Boston and Providence, Rhode Island, Bridgewater is the small town that is home to Bridgewater State University, a public liberal arts school that got its start as a highly regarded teachers’ college.
 Of the nearly 27,000 Bridgewater residents, almost 12,000 of those are students.
 Thus, it’s hardly surprising that Bridgewater residents enjoy a certain fun college town vibe within their small community.
-Bridgewater ranks 33% above the national average in terms of living costs, though housing is only about 50% higher than other places in the country — a good deal for New England and, especially, Massachusetts.
+Bridgewater ranks 42% above the national average in terms of living costs, though that’s mostly due to the fact that housing costs are nearly double that of the national norm.

 Framingham State University, American Career Institute Framingham, Marist College and Seminary